 Materials: The tri-axle can’t handle too many aggregates because the load capacity is small.

-Overview: Has a trailing axle and load-bearing axle that allows for much heavier loads than other types of dump trucks while still meeting the federal bridge formula standard.
+Overview: These big dump trucks have a trailing axle and load-bearing axle that allows for much heavier loads than other types of dump trucks while still meeting the federal bridge formula standard.
 Superdumps have become popular out west in the US.

 Key Distinction: Can be rated as high as 80,000 pounds depending on length and axle configuration.